yannicklansink/Dev-info-support-.net/Blok 5/Dag 5 - Angular.md

 - Formulieren met validatie
 - Componenten maken en testen

+### Forms
+FormGroup
+FormControl:
+- In reactive forms each form element in the view is directly linked to the FormControl

 ### ReactiveForms Module
 In reactive forms, the form's structure and logic is mostly handled in the component class, rather than the template.
 This gives you more control over the form behavior and allows you to handle more complex validation and interaction scenarios.